Timber framing: Modern features

 Recently, it has become common practice to enclose the timber structure entirely in manufactured panels such as structural insulated panels (SIPs).
 Although the timbers can only be seen from inside the building when so enclosed, construction is less complex and insulation is greater than in traditional timber building.
 SIPs are "an insulating foam core sandwiched between two structural facings, typically oriented strand board" according to the Structural Insulated Panel Association.
 SIPs reduce dependency on bracing and auxiliary members, because the panels span considerable distances and add rigidity to the basic timber frame.

 An alternate construction method is with concrete flooring with extensive use of glass.
-This allows a very solid construction combined with open architecture.
+This allows a solid construction combined with open architecture.
 Some firms have specialized in industrial prefabrication of such residential and light commercial structures such as Huf Haus as low-energy houses or – dependent on location – zero-energy buildings.

 Straw-bale construction is another alternative where straw bales are stacked for nonload-bearing infill with various finishes applied to the interior and exterior such as stucco and plaster.
 This appeals to the traditionalist and the environmentalist as this is using "found" materials to build.

 Mudbricks also called adobe are sometimes used to fill in timber-frame structures.
 They can be made on site and offer exceptional fire resistance.
 Such buildings must be designed to accommodate the poor thermal insulating properties of mudbrick, however, and usually have deep eaves or a veranda on four sides for weather protection.